Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/UNIFORM-RESOURCE-LOCATORS.md

 Given the potential variability in base paths, an API client should utilize the [Discovery API](./ED-FI-DISCOVERY.md) to construct the full path segment preceding the namespace component.

+Also see [GET Requests](./GET-REQUESTS.md) for further detail on the use of query string parameters.

+## Resource Collections and Individual Resources

+For each resource, there are two base forms for the URL: one for a collection of resources and the other for a specific resource in the collection.
+The collection form for the URL is referred to by the pluralized name of the individual resource.
+A specific resource is referenced by the collection name, followed by a slash and the resource's unique identifier.
+For example:

+* `/students` refers to a collection of students
+* `/students/ffc0a272` refers to a specific student with an assigned identifier of `ffc0a272`.

 ## Case Sensitivity